Last Updated on

 Are you looking for an affordable, natural fabric softener alternative?
-We’ll show you how to make your own DIY Laundry Crystals using 2 simple ingredients.
+We’ll show you how to make your own DIY Laundry Crystals using two simple ingredients.

 One of the first things we ditched when be began our natural living journey was fabric softener.
 Not only is it full of all sorts of icky ingredients, but it can really clog up your washing machine too.